Neil Foley

-Neil Foley is an American historian.
+Neil Foley is an American historian who studies U.S.-Mexico borderlands and the politics of immigration and citizenship in North America and Europe.

 Life

 Dr. Neil Foley graduated from the University of Virginia and earned a M.A. from Georgetown University.
 He also holds a Master of Arts degree from the University of Michigan, where he attained the Ph.D. in American Culture in 1990.
+His dissertation on "The new South in the Southwest: Anglos, Blacks, and Mexicans in Central Texas, 1880-1930" was directed by Rebecca J. Scott.

-Foley has taught at Humboldt University of Berlin.

-He previously taught at the University of Texas at Austin.
+Foley has taught at Humboldt University of Berlin and the University of Texas at Austin.

-Dr. Foley began teaching at Southern Methodist University in August 2012.
+In 2012 he began teaching at Southern Methodist University, where he holds the Robert H. and Nancy Dedman Chair in History.